Skip to main content

 Across 3 studies, all reported beneficial effects of the Vitamin E and Vitamin C combination on pain reduction, with effect sizes ranging from small to moderate and all findings statistically significant.
 Compared to Vitamin C alone (moderate evidence, small effect), the combination shows a similar directional benefit but the limited number of studies precludes a definitive comparison.
 The median study duration was 60 days (reported in 1 of 3 studies).
 No form data were reported for either substance.

-• ModerateVitamin DAcross 4 studies, 3 reported beneficial effects of vitamin D on pain reduction, with effect sizes ranging from small to moderate.
-The evidence is strongest for clinical populations with specific pain conditions (e.g., sciatica, rheumatic diseases).
-Effects were typically observed in studies lasting 30 days or longer, though median study duration was only 30 days based on one reporting study. · Dose: 800 IU/day3 beneficial1 neutral4 studies
+• LowVitamin DAcross 4 studies, 3 reported beneficial effects of vitamin D on pain reduction, with effect sizes ranging from small to moderate.
+The only study reporting a specific dose used 800 IU/day for 30 days in a clinical population with sciatica, and the median study duration was 30 days.
+Evidence is predominantly small in magnitude, with one moderate effect observed in a combination therapy context. · Dose: 800 IU/day3 beneficial1 neutral4 studies

 • ModerateVitamin EAcross 3 studies, all reported beneficial effects of vitamin E supplementation on pain reduction, with effect sizes ranging from small to moderate (predominantly small).
 The median study duration was 60 days.
 The evidence is limited to diverse clinical populations including fibromyalgia, carpal tunnel syndrome, and oral mucosal diseases, often in combination with other nutrients, making it difficult to isolate the specific effect of vitamin E alone.3 beneficial3 studies